13ace37/discord-bot-template/README.md

 This repo houses my discord.js bot template.
 I'll warn you that my coding style is kinda weird and I change it pretty often.
 So this might not match your style.

+The bot can be started by using `node src/index.js {token}` - the token in the config file will overwrite the command line argument!

 ## Requirements

 <kbd><img src="./.img/node.png" height="20"/></kbd> **NodeJS Version:** ^15.5.0+<br/>